drcarenhan/COMP90042_2024/README.md

 | :exclamation:  You MUST use the [ACL template](https://github.com/acl-org/acl-style-files) when writing your report.
 |-----------------------------------------|

-We prefer you to use LATEX, but you are permitted to use Word.
-You must include your student number under the title (using the \author field in LATEX and enabling the \aclfinalcopy option), but not your name to facilitate anonymous peer reviewing.
-We will not accept reports that are longer than the stated limits above, or otherwise violate the style requirements.
+You must use LATEX for writing your report.
+You must include your group number under the title (using the \author field in LATEX and enabling the \aclfinalcopy option), but not your name.
+We will not accept reports that are longer than the stated limits below, or otherwise violate the style requirements.

-The report should be submitted as a PDF and contain **no more than five(5)** A4 pages of content, excluding references.
+The report should be submitted as a PDF and contain **no more than five(5)** A4 pages of content, excluding  team contribution and references.
 An appendix is NOT allowed.
 Therefore, you should consider carefully the information that you want to include in the report to build a coherent and concise narrative.

 Below is a suggested report structure:

 **Title** The title of your project and Group Number

-**Team contributions** If you are a multi-person team, briefly describe the contributions of each member of the team.

 **Abstract**.
 An abstract should concisely (less than 300 words) motivate the problem, describe your aims, describe your contribution, and highlight your main finding(s).